alabsi91/reanimated-color-picker/readme.md

 | ringColor | string | `#fff`  | the color of the ring around the slider handle        |
 | style     | object |    /    | brightness slider container style                     |

-> **Note** some of the style properties will be overwritten.
+> **Note** some style properties will be overwritten.

 ### :small_orange_diamond:`<OpacitySlider />`

 ![opacity](https://github.com/alabsi91/reanimated-color-picker/blob/main/images/opacity.png?raw=true)

-- A slider to changes color opacity.
+- A slider is used for changing the color's opacity.

 | Property  |  Type  | Default | Description                                        |
 | :-------- | :----: | :-----: | :------------------------------------------------- |